Port Douglas Queensland, Australia Travel Guide

 Expect mango, passionfruit, lychee, rambutan, dragon fruit, pawpaw (papaya), and banana.
 These appear in dishes, juices, and desserts.

-A native Australian fish, often grilled, pan-fried, or battered.
-Its delicate flavor is an area favorite.
+A native Australian fish, commonly grilled, pan-fried, or battered.
+Its delicate flavor is a local favorite.

 Enjoy fresh local prawns, often served simply, either as a "prawn cocktail" or grilled.